-Creating A New Approach to Peatland EcosystemsWorldwide peatlands store more carbon that all of the worlds forest, despite accounting for a smaller fraction of land area.
+Creating A New Approach to Peatland EcosystemsWorldwide peatlands store more carbon that all of the world's forests, despite accounting for a smaller fraction of land area.
 Ancient bogs and fens contain many thousands of tons of carbon in an area the size of a football pitch - more than is stored in a tropical rainforest.
 Once damaged, these sites release this carbon as CO2 into the atmosphere and drive global warming.

 The Creating A New Approach to Peatland Ecosystems (CANAPE) project is a 5.5 million euro project working in 5 countries to restore and preserve wetlands, with the aim of reducing greenhouse gas emissions and to support the creation of a sustainable economy for the population of the North Sea Region.

 The lowland landscape of the North Sea Region contains substantial amounts of wetland, including bogs, fens and swamps.
 These wetlands form peat, which consists of dead plant matter which in the waterlogged conditions cannot fully break down.
 In some cases the peat has been building for thousands of years, creating bogs that are many meters deep.

 Since the middle ages humans have used peat as a fuel and for agriculture, which releases CO2 and other greenhouse gases.
 The drainage of wetlands to allow them to be used for agriculture has reduced the ability of river catchments to store water, making them less resilient against flooding and drought.

 At the same time, nutrient inflows from human activity have caused many shallow peatland lakes to become Eutrophic, leading to a loss of biodiversity.
 Some studies also indicate that in their eutrophic state lakes could start to release large amounts of methane (a potent greenhouse gas) as average global temperatures rise.

 The project demonstrated sustainable uses for peatlands, and developed knowledge about how to practically manage peatlands.
 This support our vision for the future is one where peatlands are both productive and sustainable, providing wider environmental benefits such as water and carbon storage, and also providing an income for landowners through alternatives to traditional agriculture.

 We will do this through 2 main activities;